Topzle Topzle

 List of invocations of the Insurrection Act

 This is a list of invocations of the Insurrection Act of 1807.
-The act has been invoked by fifteen Presidents and by one Army general illegally in response to 30 incidents, the latest of which was the 1992 Los Angeles riots.
+The act has been invoked by fifteen Presidents and illegally by one Army general, in response to 30 incidents.
+Its latest invocation was during the 1992 Los Angeles riots.

 Tables